lbryio/lbry-desktop/README.md

 The LBRY app requires Node >= 6; if you have an earlier version of Node installed and want to keep it, you can use [nvm](https://github.com/creationix/nvm) to switch back and forth.

+### Running

+The app can be run from the sources using the following command:

+`yarn dev`

 ### On Windows

 #### Windows Dependency